Contact infoBusiness statistics, Agriculture

 The farm structure survey must include all farms growing either crops or have livestock.
-For this reason the survey should also include firms which have the main activities in other branches than agriculture, for example forestry.
+For this reason the survey should also include firms which have their main activities in industries other than agriculture, for example forestry.
 The survey should furthermore include small farms with no business number.

 Agricultural Farms in Denmark: A farm is a technical and economic unit producing agricultural products, either livestock or crops.

 The survey unit is the farm.
 A farm is always identical with a local unit the Business Register marked as active in agriculture, irrespective of the NACE code.